 I am concerned about Scooter because she’s not eating enough.
 I’ll give it a few more days because maybe she’s going through a phase.
 A shout-out to Adrian who had his wisdom teeth removed, making him less wise I suppose 🙂

 Lastly, some ass stole parts of my blog post about Tom Petty.
 I know this because they were kind enough to copy the typo I had in the post too.
-I’d like there so you could bash him, but I won’t bother.
-It’s one of those SEO sites that thrives on links so I won’t support them.
+I’d link there so you could bash him, but I won’t bother.
+It’s one of those SEO sites that thrives on links, so I won’t support them.

-I fixed the one of my outside lights today which involved turning off the power and sitcking a pair of pliers into the socket to remove a broken bulb.
+I fixed the one of my outside lights today which involved turning off the power and sticking a pair of pliers into the socket to remove a broken bulb.

 At work we upgraded FASPAC to version six.
 I volunteered us to be a Beta site.
 They probably aren’t happy they chose me.
 I submitted eight bug reports today including one three minutes into my first attempt to use a new feature.
 They’ve fixed two of the bugs I’ve reported and in doing so broke something else.
 I enjoy this stuff.
 They took quite a few of my suggestions from the previous versions over the past ten years and finally USED them.
 Woo-Hoo.
 FASPAC is awesome, it runs under UNIX and is relatively stable.